 The other industries were organized along similar lines: complete organization in the hands of the syndicates.
 In the metallurgical works that I visited, work was proceeding vigorously under the direction of the workers' councils.
 In a few months a new armaments industry had been organized without competition, private profits, or capitalism...
-The solidarity of libertarian organization made it possible to help weaker industries like printing and papermaking to overcome their difficulties (financial and otherwise).
+The solidarity of libertarian organization made it possible to help weaker industries like printing and paper-making to overcome their difficulties (financial and otherwise).
 In fact the sixteen other syndicates that make up the local Industrial Federation of Alcoy help any of their affiliated unions whenever necessary.

 Each industry is coordinated through the Syndical Administrative Committee.
 This committee is divided into as many sections as there are industries.
 When an order is received by the sales section it is passed on to the production section whose task it is to decide which workshops are best equipped to produce the desired articles.
 While settling this question, they order the required raw materials from the corresponding section.
-The latter gives instructions to the shops to supply the materials and finally the buying tivists...
-Children are given special attention.
-They are not allowed to work until they reach the minimum age of 14...
-Pregnant women are accorded the most tender pre-natal care...
+The latter gives instructions to the shops to supply the materials and finally the buying section receives details of the transaction so that it can replace the material used.